Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-jcasta30/README.md

 ### SS 1

-On Shake, displays randomly positioned rotating lines like: |/-\|, that are centered at different spots.
+On Shake, Screensaver 1 displays randomly positioned rotating lines like: |/-\|, that are centered at different spots.

 ### SS 2

-On tilt left, displays randomly postioned dots, each with their own random brightness: ranging from: 255, 205, 155, 105, 55, or 5.
+On tilt left, Screensaver 2 displays randomly postioned dots, each with their own random brightness: ranging from: 255, 205, 155, 105, 55, or 5.
 Then, ends with the word "Boom!".

 ### SS 3

-On tilt right, displays single, random, vertical waves that start at bottom and flash (waves) up.
+On tilt right, Screensaver 3 displays single, random, vertical waves that start at bottom and flash (waves) up.

 ### SS 4

-On logo up, displays random concentric versions of gradient waves, ranging from the three shapes: Circles, squares, or diamonds.
+On logo up, Screensaver 4 displays random concentric versions of gradient waves, ranging from the three shapes: Circles, squares, or diamonds.

 ### SS 5

-On logo down, displays a clock that changes to random times using it's clock hand.
+On logo down, Screensaver 5 displays a clock that changes to random times using it's clock hand.

 ## Demo URL